-I was actually really against the idea until I watched Ashlyn Carter's video about how she uses her Powersheets planner.
+I was actually really against the idea until I watched Ashlyn Carter's video about how she used her 2020 Powersheets planner.

 And if I'm being totally honest, my 2019 PowerSheets goal planner has quite a few empty pages.
 That's because I didn't make it as big of a priority as I should have.